blueset/project-sekai-ctf-eana/sekai-sus/README.md

 ## Writeup
 Hint suggest the game *Project SEKAI: Colorful Stage! feat.
 Hatsune Miku* and a custom chart server *Purple Palette*.
-Reading the tutorial of the custom chart server, we see that `.sus` is the format to define such charts.
+Reading the tutorial of the custom chart server, we see that `.sus` (Sliding Universal Score) is the format to define such charts.

 Google for _sus project sekai chart_, we can find this tool to draw the chart data out: https://github.com/k0tayan/SekaiSUS2img